 Seabirds and dolphins indigenous to this region often follow the vessel.

 After an included breakfast, disembark in Jamestown.
 You have many opportunities to enjoy the local culture, pleasant climate, and endemic birds of this remote island.
 One such activity is an included visit to Longwood House, where Napoleon died in exile.
 You also have the chance to explore the island on your own.
 Please contact ExpeditionTrips for details about optional tours and activities.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 Mandatory Travel Insurance:

 As a requirement of participation on this expedition, all passengers must purchase insurance including medical, accident and repatriation/evacuation insurance.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

-Airfare; pre- and post-land arrangements; transfers to the vessel; passport and visa expenses; government arrival and departure taxes; meals ashore; select land tours in Tristan da Cunha and St. Helena (please inquire); travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage and telecommunication charges; and the customary gratuity at the end of the voyages for the ship's crew; fuel surcharge may apply.
+Airfare; pre- and post-land arrangements; transfers to the vessel in Ushuaia, passport and visa expenses; government arrival and departure taxes; meals ashore; select land tours in Tristan da Cunha and St. Helena (please inquire); travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage, and telecommunication charges; customary gratuity at the end of the voyage for stewards and other service personnel aboard; fuel surcharge may apply.